Green peach aphids are notorious pests that can cause significant damage to various crops.

 8. Insecticidal Soap

 It also works against pests like mealybugs, mites, and earwigs.
-You can easily buy this product online or at certain garden centers.
+You can easily buy this product online or at specific garden centers.

 9. Pyrethrin